avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 $
 ```

 (Note that the name `clean` isn't special.
-We could have given the rule a different name, such as `cleanup`. `Clean` is simply the conventional name for this kind of task in Makefiles)
+It's simply the conventional name for this kind of task in Makefiles)

 `make` implements phony targets in a rather simple manner.
 After a rule is processed, `make` has no postcondition check to verify that the target was in fact built.
 Instead, it operates under the assumption that if a target's dependencies (if any) are satisfied and its commands (if any) are successfully run, the target is up-to-date.
-In the `clean` example, because the command `rm -rf testintmath *.o` executed successfully (i.e., returned exit status 0), `make` considers `clean` to be up-to-date (for the current invocation of `make`, that is).
+In our example, because the command `rm -rf testintmath *.o` executed successfully (i.e., returned exit status 0), `make` considers `clean` to be up-to-date (for the current invocation of `make`, that is).
 It does not actually verify whether `clean` is created.

 You can see the underlying process by which make processes `clean` by invoking this rule with the `debug=-v` option.
 Here is the relevant part of the output: